chevereto/chevereto/README.md

 ### Commercial license

 The commercial license is designed to for you to use Chevereto in commercial products and applications, without the provisions of the AGPLv3.
 With the commercial license, your code is kept proprietary, to yourself.
-See the Chevereto Commercial License at [chevereto.com](https://chevereto.com/license)
+See the Chevereto Commercial License at [Chevereto License](https://chevereto.com/license)

+### Compare licenses

+Chevereto free edition is licensed under AGPLv3, which means that you can use it for free as long as you comply with the AGPLv3 terms.
+If you modify the code and distribute it, you must provide the source code to the users.

+**Chevereto Lite** and **Chevereto Pro** editions are released under the **Chevereto License**, which is proprietary and it can be used for commercial purposes.